inpsyde/composer-asset-compiler/README.md

 In the example above, the `packages` property is used to change the configuration of some dependencies, and it show all the possible configuration types:

-- when using `true` it means: "*if the packages has many configuration use it, otherwise process anyway using defaults*"
+- when using `true` it means: "*if the packages has any configuration use it, otherwise process anyway using defaults*"
 - when using `false` it means: "*do not process assets for this package*"
 - when using `force-defaults` it means: "*process the assets for this package using the defaults*"